 Today, calls to an increasing number of contact centers will result in systems asking about the callers’ needs, with IVAs telling callers that systems can handle most requests.
 Rather than offering the caller an IVR menu tree, the IVA asks the caller to describe in a few words what he needs.
 As IVAs evolve, fewer queries will have to result in automatic defaults to live agents.

-According to Amit Ben, chief technology officer and founder of Nanorep, deploying a web-based IVA in the call center of tax and bookkeeping software firm Inuit reduced the number of calls going to live agents by as much as 45 percent.
+According to Amit Ben, chief technology officer and founder of Nanorep, deploying a web-based IVA in the call center of tax and bookkeeping software firm Intuit reduced the number of calls going to live agents by as much as 45 percent.

 “You’re seeing an explosion in machine learning and machine intelligence that has been driving improvements in speech recognition during the last three years,” Ben says.